petaverse-cloud/pv-docs-site/docs/devices/2-battery-charging/battery-checking.md

     ![battery](/img/map/Status.jpg)

 The battery percentage shown in the Battery Widget and the popup may not always be in real-time sync due to slight delays in updating.
-However, this should give you a good indication of the approximate battery level of your Docker & Tag .
+However, this should give you a good indication of the approximate battery level of your Docker & Tag.